davidnoq/Foodcraft/sprint3.md

 - Login e2e testing if profile shows up when user logs in or signs up
 - Login e2e testing logout function when the user is logged in
 - Checking whether a profile exists and making a new profile for login component testing
+- check whether contact button is visible and can be accessed

 # List unit tests for backend
 - GET for retrieving recipes in database associated with a user (user-specific recipe lists)